Search This Blog

 Camshaft-bearing Lubrication.

-There are four basic methods used for supplying oil to camshaft bearings.(i) Individual cross-drillings in the crankcase directly feed oil from the main oil gallery to each camshaft bearings (Fig. 11.1)
+(i) Individual cross-drillings in the crankcase directly feed oil from the main oil gallery to each camshaft bearings (Fig. 11.1)

 (ii) The drillings in the crankcase, which connect the oil grooves in the crankshaft main bearing to the camshaft bearings (Fig. 11.2A), provide a continuous supply of oil.